-Michael Lebowitz, who just joined Mayer Brown’s tax practice as a partner in Los Angeles, has a sharp read on the Big Four accounting firms’ ambitions for delivering legal services in the United States.
+Michael Lebovitz, who just joined Mayer Brown’s tax practice as a partner in Los Angeles, has a sharp read on the Big Four accounting firms’ ambitions for delivering legal services in the United States.

 That’s because the international tax adviser just spent the last two years as a managing director in PwC’s tax practice.
-In fact, Lebowitz has spanned the Big Law/Big Four divide throughout his 35-year career, having also served as a partner at KPMG, in addition to partnerships at White & Case, DLA Piper and Baker & McKenzie.
+In fact, Lebovitz has spanned the Big Law/Big Four divide throughout his 35-year career, having also served as a partner at KPMG, in addition to partnerships at White & Case, DLA Piper and Baker & McKenzie.

 “There is a business case for an accounting firm to make the jump to practice law in the U.S.,” he said.
 “It really doesn’t matter whether it’s an accounting firm or a global law firm, at the end of the day, it comes down to how effectively you’re serving clients.”

-Lebowitz said PwC’s depth of resources—giving the firm the ability to respond to changes around the world—helped persuade him to leave White & Case for the accounting giant in 2016.
+Lebovitz said PwC’s depth of resources—giving the firm the ability to respond to changes around the world—helped persuade him to leave White & Case for the accounting giant in 2016.
 At the time, the platform made sense for his clients.

 But another obstacle emerged, from the perspective of client service.
 Thanks to the 2002 Sarbanes-Oxley Act, he was unable to provide tax services to his clients who also use PwC as an auditor.
 That prompted him to eye a return to a traditional law firm.